ElliottF05/mini-lambda/README.md

 ## Overview

-mini-lambda is a lightweight, Rust-powered serverless compute platform for running WebAssembly in distributed sandboxed worker processes.
+`mini-lambda` is a lightweight, Rust-powered serverless compute platform for running WebAssembly in distributed sandboxed worker processes.

 ## Status

-**In development!** APIs and internals are changing frequently so expect breaking changes while the project evolves
+**In development!** I'm always developing and adding new features, so this README might be outdated.

 ## Key features